WMEX (AM): 1983–2017: Multiple formats

-WITS flipped to an adult standards format under the call sign WMRE "The Memory Station", but was not successful.
+On January 1, 1983, WITS flipped to an adult standards format under the call sign WMRE "The Memory Station", but was not successful.
 Other formats quickly followed, one after another.
-Among them were a return to talk (featuring Morgan White Jr. and Bob Katzen), soft adult contemporary (as WSSH), country music (as WKKU), a return to soft adult contemporary (WSSH again), Spanish-language programming, and as WNRB, brokered religious programming.
-It eventually settled on an all-sports format with the call letters WWZN.
+Among them were a return to talk (featuring Morgan White Jr. and Bob Katzen) in September 1986, a flip to soft adult contemporary (as WSSH) in July 1987, a flip to country music (as WKKU) in February 1989, a return to soft adult contemporary (WSSH again) in November 1990, a flip to Spanish-language programming in March 1991, and as WNRB, changing to brokered religious programming in February 1995.
+On December 18, 1997, the station flipped to an all-sports format with the call letters WWZN.
 Most WWZN programming came from the One-On-One Sports Network, and from One-On-One's successor, Sporting News Radio (today SB Nation Radio).
 For a time, sports hosts such as Sean McDonough, Ryen Russillo, and Eddie Andelman were all heard on WWZN.

 During this time, Paul Allen's Rose City Broadcasting held the license.
 Allen also owned Sporting News Radio and The Sporting News magazine.
 For a few years, WWZN had the local radio broadcasts of the Boston Celtics basketball team, but the station sold the broadcast rights to WRKO at the end of the 2004–2005 season.

 Prior to the station's sale, WWZN started to rely on time-brokered infomercials in addition to programming from Sporting News Radio.
 On May 31, 2007, Blackstrap Broadcasting completed its purchase of both this station and WSNR in the New York City area (licensed to Newark, New Jersey).
 In the fall of 2007, WWZN moved from Burlington, Massachusetts, to brand new studios overlooking the ocean at Marina Bay in Quincy.